Goldinteractive/gold-features/packages/overflow-detector/docs/base.md

 Currently only width overflow is supported.

 This feature also uses the strategy pattern used in other features - but there is currently no generic approach.
-In case this is required it makes sense to extend the feature and enable consumers to provider their own extensions.
+In case this is required it makes sense to extend the feature and enable consumers to provide their own extensions.

 ```types.js
 require(['featurify'], function(featurify) {